10 experts to listen to when it comes to workplace feedback

 5: Professor of psychology & behavioural economics at Duke University, Dan Ariely

-It's not just the importance of workplace feedback you've got to consider, but also the sort of feedback you're giving.
+It's not just the importance of feedback you've got to consider, says workplace expert Dan Ariely, but also the sort of feedback you're giving.
 Dan Pink tells us that the positivity or negativity of feedback doesn't really matter.
 However, Dan Ariely disagrees.
 In one of his WSJ 'Ask Ariely' segments, he points out how negativity can alienate people from the feedback process: